About

 6

-I feel responsible for contributing to a more sustainable world.
+4. I feel personally responsible for contributing to a more sustainable world.
 (Attitude)

 1: I do not feel any personal responsibility for contributing to sustainability.